felippeduran/asteroids/README.md

 The game works with a single `Scene` called `ApplicationScene.scene`.
 The entry point for the code is at the `"Bootstrap"` `GameObject`, more specifically the `Bootstrap.cs` `MonoBehaviour`.
 To run the game, just open the scene and hit play.

+> **Important**: make sure to build Addressables if running without the Asset Database.

 ## TL;DR;

 This project demonstrates a scalable game architecture following key principles for long-term maintainability: